tradestatistics/escapstructuralgravity/README.md

 # escapstructuralgravity

 The goal of escapstructuralgravity is to simulate the effect of policy variables over international trade flows for different countries.
-This project was funded by UN ESCAP.

 ## Run the dashboard locally